Accelerated Nonnegative Tensor Completion via Integer Programming: Original Computation Algorithm

 \section{Original Computation Algorithm}

-Since $\mathcal{C}_1$ is a 0-1 polytope, we can use integer linear optimization to solve the linear separation problem on this polytope.
-Thus, we can use the Frank-Wolfe algorithm or its variants to solve the problem (\ref{NonTenComProb}) to a desired numerical tolerance. \citet{bugg2021nonnegative} choose the variant BCG for two reasons.
+Since $\mathcal{C}_1$ is a 0-1 polytope, we can use integer linear optimization to solve the linear separation problem over this polytope.
+Thus, we can apply the Frank-Wolfe algorithm or its variants to solve the problem (\ref{NonTenComProb}) to a desired numerical tolerance. \citet{bugg2022nonnegative} choose the BCG variant for two reasons.

 First, the BCG algorithm can terminate (within numerical tolerance) in a linear number of oracle steps for an optimization problem with a polytope feasible set and a strictly convex objective function over the feasible set.
 To make the objective function in the problem (\ref{NonTenComProb}) strictly convex, we can reformulate the problem (\ref{NonTenComProb}) by changing its feasible set from $\mathcal{C}_\lambda$ to $\text{Proj}_U(\mathcal{C}_\lambda)$.
-The implementation of this reformulation is simply discarding the unobserved entries of $\psi$.
-Second, the weak-separation oracle in the BCG algorithm accommodates early termination of the associated integer linear optimization problem as follows
+The implementation of this reformulation is to simply discard the unobserved entries of $\psi$.
+Second, the weak-separation oracle in the BCG algorithm accommodates early termination of the associated integer linear optimization problem, which is formulated as follows

-The feasible set in the problem above is equivalent to $\mathcal{S}_\lambda$, and the linear constraints above are acquired from standard techniques in integer optimization \citep{hansen1979methods, padberg1989boolean}. \citet{bugg2021nonnegative} also deploy a fast alternating minimization heuristic to solve the weak-separation oracle before solving the problem (\ref{IntProgProb}) to solve the oracle.
+The feasible set in the problem above is equivalent to $\mathcal{S}_\lambda$, and the linear constraints above are acquired from standard techniques in integer optimization \citep{hansen1979methods, padberg1989boolean}. \citet{bugg2022nonnegative} also deploy a fast alternating minimization heuristic to solve the weak-separation oracle to avoid (if possible) solving the problem (\ref{IntProgProb}) via integer programming oracle.

-We next fully describe the Python 3 implementation of the BCG algorithm adapted by \citet{bugg2021nonnegative} to solve the problem (\ref{NonTenComProb}) and its major computation components in words.
-The description is important for us to explain how we accelerate this algorithm later.
-It also supplements the algorithm description omitted in \citep{bugg2021nonnegative}.
+Next, we will fully describe the Python 3 implementation of the BCG algorithm adapted by \citet{bugg2022nonnegative} to solve the problem (\ref{NonTenComProb}) and its major computation components.
+This description is important for us to explain how we will accelerate this algorithm later.
+It also supplements the algorithm description omitted in \citep{bugg2022nonnegative}.
 Their code is available from \url{https://github.com/WenhaoP/TensorComp}.
-For brevity, we do not explain the abstract frameworks of the adapted BCG (ABCG) or its major computation components here, but they can be found in \citep{braun2019blended} and \citep{bugg2021nonnegative}.
+For brevity, we do not explain the abstract frameworks of the adapted BCG (ABCG) or its major computation components here, but they can be found in \citep{braun2019blended} and \citep{bugg2022nonnegative}.